 How Much Does It Cost to Live In Estonia?

-Estonia is a country that reflects the cultures and lifestyle of several European states.
+Estonia is a country that reflects the cultures and lifestyles of several European states.

-The weather is rather cold but this does not stop the travelers from visiting this distinctive country.
+The weather is rather cold but this does not stop travelers from visiting this distinctive country.

-Estonia is famous for thousands of small islands and nearly a thousand of lakes.
+Estonia is famous for thousands of small islands and nearly a thousand lakes.